Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 Virginia Tech Performance Insights

+- The Hokies have a +324 scoring differential, topping opponents by 24.9 points per game.
+They're putting up 81.7 points per game to rank 21st in college basketball and are allowing 56.8 per outing to rank 52nd in college basketball.

-- The Hokies average 81.7 points per game (21st in college basketball) while allowing 56.8 per contest (53rd in college basketball).
-They have a +324 scoring differential overall and outscore opponents by 24.9 points per game.
+- The Wolfpack put up 79.7 points per game (30th in college basketball) while giving up 58 per outing (72nd in college basketball).
+They have a +304 scoring differential and outscore opponents by 21.7 points per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.